 The specific tasks of the DPO, set out in GDPR, include (Article 39):

 - to inform and advise on compliance with GDPR and other Union and Member State data protection laws;

 - to monitor compliance with the law and with the internal policies of the organization including assigning responsibilities, awareness raising and training staff;

 - to advise and monitor data protection impact assessments where requested; and

 - to cooperate and act as point of contact with the supervisory authority.

 This is a good example of an area of the GDPR where Member State gold plating laws are likely.
 For example, German domestic law has set the bar for the appointment of DPOs considerably lower than that set out in the GDPR.

 In addition to the GDPR, the Data Protection Act requires the appointment of a DPO depending on the impact of the processing activity, namely if it may entail a high risk as referred to in article 35 of the GDPR when (i) a private law body processes personal data on behalf of a federal public authority or a federal public authority transfers personal data to this private law body in the context of police services1 or (ii) the processing falls under the exception necessary for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes2.
 Some public authorities regulated by the Data Protection Act are also required to appoint a DPO3.

-The Data Protection Authority has addressed the GDPR requirements for the appointment of DPOs and the exercise of its tasks in several cases, including in relation to the position of the DPO and its independence, the obligation to directly report to the highest management level and the requirement that a DPO must have “expert knowledge”.
+The Data Protection Authority has addressed the GDPR requirements for the appointment of DPOs and the exercise of its tasks in several cases, including in relation to the position of the DPO and its independence, the obligation to directly report to the highest management level, the necessary resources to carry out his tasks and the requirement that a DPO must have “expert knowledge”.